 Lessons for Graduate Students in Counseling & Art Therapy in Nine Chapters.

-I DO lift him on to the bed, because although he dismounts the bed with youthful athleticism, he no longer can leap onto it…it kind of breaks my heart, then again, kind of not…it is what it is…He still takes a stab at getting on the bed, knowing that I will catch him and get him up there.
+Chapter Six: I DO lift him on to the bed, because although he dismounts the bed with youthful athleticism, he no longer can leap onto it…it kind of breaks my heart, then again, kind of not…it is what it is…He still takes a stab at getting on the bed, knowing that I will catch him and get him up there.
 We have a story we tell together that he does 95% of the work, and my little 5% actually gets him the final few inches so that he can get up there.
-Ande witnesses this every day.
-She is 100% in the Vortex, outside of judgment.
 This narrative Barney and I have going is not true, and all three of us know it, but we have an unspoken agreement not to say so.

 Southwestern College in Santa Fe does an incredible job of awakening students to their own inner truth…It is the best school at doing what it does, and it is Accredited by the Higher Learning Commission and the American Art Therapy Association.